dolithachowdary/Summer-of-DSA/description.md

 * Ship packages within D days
 * Capacity to eat bananas with given time
 * Aggressive cows / Chessboard-style placement problems

 ---

+### ✅ Day 10:

+**Matrices and Prime Computation**

+* Prime number count (Naive)
+* Prime number count using Sieve of Eratosthenes
+* Search for element in sorted 2D matrix (top-right elimination)
+* Matrix rotation by 90 degrees (extra space & in-place)
+* Sum of both diagonals in a matrix
+* Transpose of a matrix
+* Spiral order traversal of a matrix
+* Count number of primes in a 2D matrix
+* Matrix printing utilities for rotated and transformed output
+* Efficient memory and edge-case handling in matrix operations

+---